kaeli1834/kaeli1834/README.md

 ## 🌈 Featured Projects
 Here are a few of my main projects.
 Feel free to explore and learn more about them!

+- 🍹 **[Cocktail App](https://cocktail.getkaeli.com)**: A web application that suggests a new cocktail every day, with future features for ingredient-based suggestions.
-- 🎮 [Battleship in Unity] : A 3D Battleship game with multiple camera views and explosion animations.
+- 🎮 **[Battleship in Unity]**: A 3D Battleship game with multiple camera views, placement system, and explosion animations.
+- 📊 **[WeBloom HR Tool]**: A web platform developed during my internship, focused on employee well-being surveys and dashboards.
+- ☕ **[Coffee Machine App]**: A Java project applying the **State Design Pattern** for machine behavior simulation.

 ---